Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations: Introduction

 \end{observation}

 If a $3$-coloring $\psi$ of the boundary cycles satisfies the condition of Observation~\ref{obs-gen}, we say that $\psi$ is \emph{parity-compliant}.
-An analogue of the result of Hutchinson~\cite{locplanq} was obtained by Mohar and Seymour~\cite{MohSey} and Nakamoto, Negami and Ota~\cite{NakNegOta}: For every non-orientable surface $\Sigma$, there exists $c$ such that a quadrangulation $G$ of $\Sigma$ without non-contractible cycles of length at most $c$ is $3$-colorable if and only if $p(G)=0$.
+The analogue of the result of Hutchinson~\cite{locplanq} for non-orientable surfaces without boundary was obtained by Mohar and Seymour~\cite{MohSey} and Nakamoto, Negami and Ota~\cite{NakNegOta}: For every non-orientable surface $\Sigma$ without boundary, there exists $c$ such that a quadrangulation $G$ of $\Sigma$ without non-contractible cycles of length at most $c$ is $3$-colorable if and only if $p(G)=0$.
+Let us remark that the condition $p(G)=0$ is equivalent to stating that \emph{orienting cycles} in $G$ (cycles $K$ such that cutting $\Sigma$ along $K$ results in an orientable surface) have even lengths.